percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ![!image](images/operator_upgrade_pending.png)

-For deep dive into this feature, see our comprehensive [documentation](https://docs.percona.com/everest/upgrade/upgrade_operators.html).
+For a deep dive into this feature, see our comprehensive [documentation](https://docs.percona.com/everest/upgrade/upgrade_operators.html).